Traditional scarf with ajrak ornament. Ajrak is a special form of block printing in Pakistan.

 Parliament building in Islamabad, Pakistan

-Pakistan has a population of nearly 250 million, making it the fifth most populous country in the world.
-A high level of population growth, weak public administration, the current economic and financial crisis, deficits with regard to the protection of human rights, and high vulnerability to the impacts of climate change are posing great structural challenges for Pakistan.
+In terms of population, Pakistan – with over 240 million people – is the fifth-biggest country in the world (after India, China, the US and Indonesia).
+A high level of population growth (nearly two per cent per year), weaknesses in the field of public administration, the current economic and financial crisis, deficits with regard to the protection of human rights, and high vulnerability to the impacts of climate change are posing great challenges for Pakistan.

 In mid-2022, exceptionally heavy monsoon rain caused devastating floods in Pakistan.
 For some time, one third of the country's area was flooded.
 The disaster affected 33 million people.
 There was heavy damage to infrastructure.
 Harvests and livestock were lost.
 The flood disaster led to a food crisis.
-According to United Nations figures, over ten million people are experiencing acute food insecurity (June 2023).
-A total of over 20 million people are in need of humanitarian assistance.
+According to United Nations figures, over ten million people were experiencing acute food insecurity in June 2023.
+A total of over 20 million people were in need of humanitarian assistance.

-Pakistan is the world's number one host of refugees from Afghanistan.
-Over 1.3 million people from the neighbouring country have been registered officially in Pakistan.
-In addition, a large number of refugees are living in the country without having registered.
+Pakistan and Iran are hosting the largest numbers of refugees from Afghanistan worldwide.
+Over two million people from the neighbouring country have been registered officially in Pakistan.
+It is estimated that another one to two million unregistered refugees are present in the country.
 Most refugees are living outside refugee camps in urban or semi-urban areas, especially in the Provinces of Khyber Pakhtunkhwa and Balochistan.
-Pakistan requires international assistance in order to provide services for the refugees.
+The government is facing growing challenges as a result of their presence.
+In 2023, it announced that it would gradually start repatriating Afghan nationals.
+After that, over 600,000 people returned to Afghanistan.
+Following an in-depth dialogue with the international community, the repatriation plan was suspended.
+Pakistan continues to require international assistance in order to provide services for the refugees.

 German development cooperation with Pakistan

 Germany and Pakistan have engaged in development cooperation since 1961, the year that the BMZ was founded.
-Germany's development cooperation with Pakistan is geared towards supporting the country in achieving sustainable development.
-The cooperation focuses on the following core areas:
+Their cooperation is geared towards supporting Pakistan's efforts to achieve sustainable development.
+It focuses on the following core areas:

 • Climate and energy, just transition